yadavkapil23/AEGIS/README.md

 **Advanced Engine for Generative Inference & Scheduling**

 A production-grade LLM inference gateway and orchestration system built in Rust.
-AEGIS provides multi-backend inference routing, distributed KV-cache management with Raft consensus, cryptographic audit trails, and enterprise security — all with zero-cost abstractions and no garbage collector pauses.
+AEGIS provides multi-backend inference routing, distributed KV-cache management with Raft consensus, cryptographic audit trails, and enterprise security - all with zero-cost abstractions and no garbage collector pauses.

 ---

 ## What is AEGIS?

 AEGIS is an **infrastructure-first LLM inference engine** that sits between your applications and your models.
-It is not a model wrapper — it is a full orchestration layer providing:
+It is not a model wrapper - it is a full orchestration layer providing:

 - **Multi-Backend Orchestration**: Routes inference requests across Ollama (default, local), llama.cpp (optional native FFI), vLLM (optional, high-throughput self-hosted), and HuggingFace Cloud with automatic fallback and per-backend circuit breakers.
 - **Streaming Inference**: Server-Sent Events (SSE) streaming for real-time token delivery.
 - **Temperature & Top-P Sampling**: Proper softmax scaling with nucleus sampling in the native llama.cpp backend.
-- **Physical KV-Cache Management**: Allocates, evicts, and reuses LLM memory blocks with paged attention, zero-copy prefix sharing, and LRU eviction.
-- **Distributed Consensus**: Raft-inspired leader election and log replication across a 3-node scheduler cluster, with WAL persistence and state consistency validation.
 - **Cryptographic Audit Engine**: Chains every inference event into a BLAKE3 hash tree stored in PostgreSQL — mathematically tamper-proof execution logs for compliance.
 - **Enterprise Security**: JWT authentication, API key management (SHA-256 hashed), 3-tier token bucket rate limiting, TLS/mTLS support.
 - **Resilience Patterns**: Circuit breakers (Closed/Open/HalfOpen), exponential backoff retry, bulkhead concurrency control, graceful degradation.